stevebrownlee/vps-setup/README.md

 {{ username }}   ALL=(ALL) ALL
 ```

-Save that file and then stop your SSH session by executing the command `exit`.
+Save the file with `esc`, `:x`.

+### Tranferring ownership

+Set the new user as owner of the home directory: `chown -R {{ username }} /home/{{ username }}`

+## Using your account

-Then you can connect to your VPS with your
+Terminate your SSH session as root with the `exit` command.
+Then you can try to create a new SSH session with your new account: `ssh {{ username }}@{{ ip }}`.

 ## Base installs

-1. Install base packages `sudo apt-get curl wget git ufw redis-server nodejs npm`
+1. Install base packages `sudo apt-get install curl wget unzip git ufw redis-server nodejs npm`
 1. Create symlink for Node: `ln -s /usr/bin/nodejs /usr/bin/node`
-1. Install useful NPM packages: `sudo npm install -f nave bower grunt-cli http-server`
+1. Install useful NPM packages: `sudo npm install -g nave bower grunt-cli http-server express express-generator sails pm2`

+## Firewall

+Now you'll set up ufw (uncomplicated firewall).
+Follow [the instructions](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server) on the DigitalOcean Community page.
+We're going to open up ports 22 and 80.